DefaultGen/simple-denote.nvim/README.md

 4. `20240601T200121.md`
 5. `20240601T213392=1a1--i-have-a-signature__denote_coolstuff.md` (Not yet implemented)

 There is no support for frontmatter, links, or any other denote features.
 I just like the file-naming scheme.
 It's easy to parse, search, and sort chronologically.

-You can read more about the denote file-naming scheme here: https://protesilaos.com/emacs/denote#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d
+You can read more about it here: https://protesilaos.com/emacs/denote#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d

 # Installation / Config